Scaling security through DevSecOps & dev-first security

 Digital transformation is a force, propelling businesses to move faster and faster.
 Organizations that embrace it, implementing DevOps well and embracing the Cloud, are building a competitive gap in the market, while those who lag behind may never be able to recover.

 However, the journey is not complete until Security joins the ride.
 As was with DevOps, organizations looking ahead and embracing DevSecOps and a dev-first security approach will see better business results than their peers.
-Right now it’s a leap of faith – in a few years it will be science.
+Right now it’s a leap of faith, but in a few years, it will be science.